Feeling and being sick at the end of life

 Feeling and being sick in the last few months of life can be caused by:

 If the cancer blocks the duodenum (the first part of the small intestine), this can cause sickness and make you feel full.
-This is because food can’t flow out of the stomach.
+This is because food can’t pass out of the stomach.

 Diagram showing the cancer blocking the duodenum

-If you have a blocked duodenum, you may be able to have a hollow tube called a duodenal stent put in.
-This will open the part of the duodenum that is blocked so that food can pass through.
+Some people with a blocked duodenum, may be able to have a tube called a duodenal stent put in.
+This opens the blockage so that food can pass through.
 This should stop you feeling sick and you should find it easier to eat.

 A duodenal stent won’t be suitable for everyone.
-You will need to be fit enough to have a sedative (to make you sleepy) to have the procedure.
+You will need to be fit enough to have the procedure.

 If you can’t have a duodenal stent

 Some people may be able to have their stomach drained to stop them being sick.
 This may be done with a nasogastric tube, which is a tube that passes up your nose and down into your stomach.
-Or occasionally a tube called a venting gastrostomy tube can be put into the stomach through the skin.
-A venting gastrostomy tube won’t be suitable for everyone, and may not be used that often.
+Fluid and air from your stomach are drained back through the nasogastric tube.
+This may help you feel better.

 Questions about sickness?